ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 `dirname_template` setting describes the file structure for each project.

-If you are working on a HPC system, there are also several configurations for popular HPC systems, e. g.
+If you are working on a HPC system, there are also several configurations for popular HPC systems available that you can use instead, e. g.
 JASMIN, DKRZ, ETH, and IPSL.
 To list the available example files, run the command:

 ~~~bash
   esmvaltool config list data-hpc